knightazura/ghost-sdk/Data-model.md

 - content - Text
 - content_html - Text
 - featured - Boolean
-- image
+- image - Currently we store reference to a single image on the post, but I think this needs to be moved
-- status
+- status - one of: 'draft', 'complete', 'approved', 'scheduled' or 'published'
-- language
+- language String - not sure what the best format to use is, I was thinking en_GB/en_US?
+- author_id - author could be different to creator, not sure if this matters
 - created_at
 - created_by
 - updated_at